 When to use Context?

 We can find the answer in the React documentation directly.
-As is written in this article, Context was prepared for considering global, shareable data - like theme values or user authentication.
+As is written in this article, Context was prepared for considering global, shareable data - like theme values or user authentication in the app.

 This build-in tool solves a huge problem: props drilling.
 The code where we have to pass down a lot of values and it still happens is not right to understand and maintain.